josevnz/OracleCloudHomeLab/README.md

 # Provisioning a home lab with Oracle cloud and Ansible

+Imagine for a moment that you have been working hard to setup a website, protected with SSL, and then your hardware fails.
+This means that unless you have a perfect backup of your machine, you will need to install all the software and configuration files by hand.

+What if it's not just one server but many?
+The amount of time you will need to fix all of them will grow exponentially – and because is a manual process it will be more error-prone.

+And then the nightmare scenario: You don't have an up-to-date backup, or you have incomplete backups.
+Or the worst – there are no backups at all.
+This last case is more common than you think, especially in home labs where you are tinkering and playing around with stuff by yourself.

-I want to show you here how you can do a full infrastructure provisioning of a pair of webservers, with SSL certificates and metrics with Prometheus.
+In this tutorial, I'll show you how you can do a full infrastructure provisioning of a pair of web servers on a Cloud provider, with SSL certificates and monitoring metrics with Prometheus.

 ## What do you need for this setup

 * The first thing you need is a cloud provider; [Oracle Cloud](https://cloud.oracle.com) offers a Free Tier version of their cloud services, which allow you to setup virtual machines for free; This is great for a home lab with lots of rich features that you can use to try new tools and techniques.
 * I used [Ansible](https://www.ansible.com/) because its very low requirements (you only need an SSH daemon and public key authentication to get things going), and also because it works equally well regardless of the cloud environment you are trying to provision; On this tutorial we will use the [Open Source version](https://github.com/ansible/ansible) of this tool, it is more than sufficient for our purposes.

-#$ What is included in the playbook
+# What is included in the playbook

 * How you can maintain [clean inventory sources](https://www.redhat.com/sysadmin/ansible-dynamic-inventories) by using the proper layout in your playbooks.
 * Provisioning of 2 NGINX instances, with the request of their proper free SSL certificates using [Certbot](https://certbot.eff.org/instructions?ws=nginx&os=pip).